Established to foster networking and camaraderie between Assistant Professionals and Associates in the Section. Key goals include:

 The role of the Finance Committee is primarily to provide financial oversight for the organization.
 Typical task areas include budgeting and financial planning, financial reporting, and the creation and monitoring of internal controls and accountability policies.

 The Section Vice President shall serve as Chair of the Finance Committee.

 Jake Narro, Chair

 The Hall of Fame Committee is responsible for recognizing those individuals who have made significant and enduring contributions to the Gulf States Section, the PGA of America and the game of golf.

 The Hall of Fame Committee is also responsible for submitting Section Award winners for the respective National Award.
 In the event a Section Special Award winner is not eligible for the National Award, they shall determine an applicant from previous Special Award winners who is eligible and ensure an application is submitted.

-The Section Secretary shall serve as Chair of the Membership Committee.
+The Section Secretary shall serve as Chair of the Membership Committee/Employment Committee.